What is a no-closing-cost refinance?

 If you can’t afford closing costs

-Finally, you may want no closing costs for the simple reason you can’t afford to pay closing costs at the time of the refinance.
+Finally, you may want no-closing-costs for the simple reason you can’t afford to pay closing costs at the time of the refinance.
 Again, this is often a perfectly legitimate reason.
-Just run the numbers to make sure your decision makes sound economic sense.
+Just run the numbers — or chat with a mortgage broker — to make sure your decision makes sound economic sense.

 One of the best things about refinancing is that the answer to whether it’s a good or bad idea is easily discoverable through math.
-Just use refinance calculators and check your loan estimates.Click here for today's refinance rates.
+Just use refinance calculators and check your loan estimates to determine how much you could save.Click here for today's refinance rates.